 1. Failing the Civics or English Test

 This is one of the most common and most preventable reasons for denial.
-You have two chances to pass each component.
+According to the USCIS study materials, you have two chances to pass each component.
 If you fail a second time, your application is denied.

 Prevention: Prepare thoroughly with mock interviews and practice tests before your interview.